JuliaApproximation/OrthogonalPolynomialsQuasi.jl/README.md

 [![codecov](https://codecov.io/gh/JuliaApproximation/OrthogonalPolynomialsQuasi.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaApproximation/OrthogonalPolynomialsQuasi.jl)

+** This package has been superseded by [ClassicalOrthogonalPolynomials.jl](https://github.com/JuliaApproximation/ClassicalOrthogonalPolynomials.jl) **

 This package implements classical orthogonal polynomials as quasi-arrays where one one axes is continuous and the other axis is discrete (countably infinite), as implemented in [QuasiArrays.jl](https://github.com/JuliaApproximation/QuasiArrays.jl) and  [ContinuumArrays.jl](https://github.com/JuliaApproximation/ContinuumArrays.jl).
 ```julia
 julia> using OrthogonalPolynomialsQuasi, ContinuumArrays